Purvansh-gourh/2-factor-auth/README.md

 4. using npm install necessary packages mentioned in package.json or run : npm install
 5. Setup other requirements
-   i. gmail account : to send mail as admin when user click forgot password<br/>
+   - gmail account : to send mail as admin when user click forgot password<br/>
-    (Replace details in configure.js in configure directory with gmail details) ii. twilio account : to send message using their API to send OTP<br/>
+    (Replace details in configure.js in configure directory with gmail details)
+   - twilio account : to send message using their API to send OTP<br/>
-    (After creating twilio account purchase a number using free credits available.<br/>
+    (After creating twilio account purchase a number using free credits available.
      Then copy paste accountSID, serviceID,phone and authToken in configure.js)<br/>
-    (Note : If you are using twilio trial account so numbers we send OTP to must<br/>
-            be verified in console at twilio account dashboard.)
+    (Note : If you are using twilio trial account so numbers we send OTP to must be verified in console at twilio account dashboard.)

 ## Running the app